AprilAngland/triviawithus/README.md

 ## Invitation

 The host will use the app to send out the invitations via email.
-We use hogan express to compile email from template, and nodemailer to send the emails.
+We use hogan express to compile emails from template, and nodemailer to dispatch the them.

-The invitation email will direct guests to the website https://triviawithus.herokuapp.com/.
-The website welcomes guests with the below message:
+The invitation emails will direct guests to the website https://triviawithus.herokuapp.com/.
+The website welcomes guests with the below page:

 <p align="center">
   <img src="public/ReadmeWelcome.png"  title="hover text">